Vidha3/profile-app/README.md

 ### External APIs and libraries

 - Maps used: OpenLayers 6
-- Geocoding and reverse-geocodin: HERE API (version 3.1)
+- Geocoding and reverse-geocoding: HERE API (version 3.1)

 ## Code scaffolding